AGSweeney/EIP_GROUND_TRUTH/docs/ACD_CONFLICT_REPORTING.md

 - ACD callbacks execute on the lwIP tcpip thread
 - Storage functions are called synchronously during conflict detection
 - No additional locking required (single-threaded execution context)

+### Callback Tracking and Timeout Handling

+The implementation uses a callback tracking mechanism to prevent false positive conflict detection:

+- **`s_acd_callback_received` flag**: Tracks whether the ACD callback was actually received (not just initialized value)
+- **Timeout vs Conflict**: When `tcpip_perform_acd()` times out (after 2000ms), it returns `true` to indicate "no conflict detected yet, waiting for callback".
+This is distinguished from returning `false` (which indicates an actual conflict callback was received).
+- **IP Assignment Timing**: In legacy mode, IP assignment occurs when the `ACD_IP_OK` callback fires (after announce phase completes), not on timeout.
+This ensures the full probe sequence (3 probes + 2-4 announcements, ~6-10 seconds) completes before IP assignment.
+- **False Positive Prevention**: The caller checks `s_acd_callback_received` before treating a timeout as a conflict, preventing premature IP assignment or false conflict detection.

 ## References